Our AI uses complex math and algorithms to understand your financial behavior.

 3. Spending Behavior: This factor primarily reflects:

-Budgeting habits: How much you spend vs earn each month.
+Budgeting habits: How much you spend vs how much you earn each month.

 Bill payment history: How often you make routine bill payments.